jessepav/lacygoill-wiki-backup/par/par.md

 If suffix  is not 0,  each line is  padded at the end  with spaces to  bring its length up to L.

 To each line is prepended prefix characters.
 Let n be the number of lines in the IP, let afp be the augmented fallback prelen of the IP, and let fs be the fallback suflen of the IP.
 The characters which are prepended to the ith line are chosen as follows:

-        1) If i <= n, the characters are copied from the ones that were removed from the  beginning  of  the  nth input line.
+   1. If i <= n, the characters are copied from the ones that were removed from the  beginning  of  the  nth input line.

-        2) If  i  > n > hang, the characters are copied from the ones that were removed from the beginning of the last input line.
+   2. If  i  > n > hang, the characters are copied from the ones that were removed from the beginning of the last input line.

-        3) If i > n and n <= hang, the first min(afp,prefix) of the characters are copied from the ones that were removed from the beginning of the last input line, and the rest are all spaces.
+   3. If i > n and n <= hang, the first min(afp,prefix) of the characters are copied from the ones that were removed from the beginning of the last input line, and the rest are all spaces.

 Then to each line is appended suffix characters.
 The characters which are appended to the ith line are chosen as follows:

-        1) If i <= n, the characters are copied from the ones that were removed from the end  of  the  nth  input line.
+   1. If i <= n, the characters are copied from the ones that were removed from the end  of  the  nth  input line.

-        2) If  i  >  n > hang, the characters are copied from the ones that were removed from the end of the last input line.
+   2. If  i  >  n > hang, the characters are copied from the ones that were removed from the end of the last input line.

-        3) If i > n and n <= hang, the first min(fs,suffix) of the characters are copied from the ones that  were removed from the beginning of the last input line, and the rest are all spaces.
+   3. If i > n and n <= hang, the first min(fs,suffix) of the characters are copied from the ones that  were removed from the beginning of the last input line, and the rest are all spaces.

 Finally, the lines are printed to the output as the OP.

 # Diagnostics

-If there are no errors, par returns EXIT_SUCCESS (see <stdlib.h>).
+If there are no errors, par returns `EXIT_SUCCESS` (see <stdlib.h>).

-If there is  an error, an error message  will be printed to the  output, and par will return EXIT_FAILURE.
+If there is  an error, an error message  will be printed to the  output, and par will return `EXIT_FAILURE`.

 If the error is local to a  single paragraph, the preceding paragraphs will have been output before the error was detected.